-Author: Jenna Bieller received a dual degree from CU Boulder in Environmental Studies and Business Administration, and assists Renewable Choice in providing market-based insights and analysis, as well as sustainability communications.
+Author: Jenna Bieller received a dual degree from CU Boulder in Environmental Studies and Business Administration.

 Momentum behind the 2015 clean energy movement in the U.S. led to a dramatic reversal in installed energy capacity.
 Historically, new fossil fuels have dominated wind additions to the grid, but last year the tides were turned.
 As a result of a combination of factors, wind energy capacity brought online in 2015 soared above 8,000 MW while natural gas installations hovered around 6,000 MW.
 This shift is not only an important market indicator for those in the energy industry, but should serve as a signal to corporations and governments that the renewable energy transition is now fueled by the inertia of good economics.

 The discerning investor should be excited: renewable energy is a symbolic pool of opportunity into which industry-leading organizations are diving head first.
 Innovative companies like Google and Amazon have scooped up thousands of megawatts of wind energy via Power Purchase Agreement (PPA).
 In fact, non-utility buyers made up 52% of wind power contracted through PPAs last year.
 Assuming current market conditions hold true, this pool of opportunity is not predicted to dry up anytime soon.

 How is this massive push for renewable energy able to occur simultaneously with some of the lowest gas prices in history?

 Several variables contribute to the fact that wind outpaces natural gas, even with low gas prices, including favorable public policy and the injection of new sources of demand into the market.
 There are also other related market factors, like public outcry for cleaner electricity and the evolution of energy storage, helping to pave the way for renewable energy and explain how wind outpaces natural gas.